ksharma377/Apps/README.md

 # Apps
-This repository contains various apps developed for the web
+Apps developed for the web